Blog/Industry

 Before and after comparison showing a concept that stalls versus a working product that ships

-Key point: Lovable AI is designed for speed and execution over granular control.
-It is excellent for rapid prototyping, but it can frustrate developers who need custom implementations.
+Key Point: Lovable AI is designed for speed and execution over granular control — it's perfect for rapid prototyping but may frustrate developers who need custom implementations.

-"The biggest barrier to turning ideas into products is not lack of vision.
-It is the technical execution gap between concept and working code."
+"The biggest barrier to turning ideas into products isn't lack of vision — it's the technical execution gap between concept and working code."

 Balance scale comparing speed and execution on one side with custom control on the other